Last updated on September 26th, 2023 at 05:52 am

 - Interior Height: 7′

-Built on a Cummins 380HP turbocharged diesel engine (which many prefer over gasoline) the Reatta is built to take you anywhere in any climate!
-The Reatta is heavily insulated, with insulated front and rear caps, a single-piece fiberglass roof reinforced with plywood and Flexfoil insulation, and extra-insulated walls.
+Built on a Cummins 380HP turbocharged diesel engine, which many prefer over gasoline, the Reatta is built to take me anywhere and in any climate!
+This Class A RV is heavily insulated, with insulated front and rear caps, a single-piece fiberglass roof reinforced with plywood and Flexfoil insulation, and extra-insulated walls.

 - MSRP: $379,419